 Do you offer any information sessions?

-We offer on-campus information sessions for those interested in finding out more about the PA profession and the Master of Science PA Program offered by Baylor College of Medicine.
+We offer virtual information sessions for those interested in finding out more about the PA profession and the Master of Science PA Program offered by Baylor College of Medicine.
 These informal, early evening sessions are held throughout the application cycle.

 Do you offer any on-campus tours?